b0ryakha/Template-vector/Documentation.md

   - In no case do not use default operators, all assign and copy are carried out only through special "functions".
   - Almost all "functions" are actually MACRO (inline).
   - Not all errors appear at compile-time, many errors will be handling only at run-time.
-  - If necessary, the default constructor & destructor are called, if there are any, otherwise the garbage will be stored in memory.
   - By default lib has vector implementations for default types, to disable add #define NO_DEFAULT_IMPL before including the lib.
-  - By default, the lib uses the DEPRECIATION_COEF value of 2, you can change it before including lib.

 ---